Rey8d01/parblo-a610-craft-driver/README.md

 nothing to do with this model and are useful to anyone writing a tablet driver or fighting TCC on macOS.

+> Active development is not planned for the project,
+> as it was designed to solve a specific problem - getting a tablet to work without support on a new Mac.
+> But the repository will be useful for other similar studies.

 ## Caveats

 The scope is narrow, and it is better to know that before installing.